 Adjustable seat height

-Seatback does not provide appropriate positioning for total upright posture and bent knees.
+Seatback does not provide appropriate positioning for total upright posture and bent knees

 Footplate not usable without modification

 These chairs are similar to the Baby Jogger Bistro, and also have an easy fold option.
-These traditional, high seatback chair come with both three- and five-point harness options and washable seat covers.
-These chairs are on wheels and feature very small, low footrests which are difficult for an infant or small toddler to reach.
-The Graco chair has a leg rest that is designed to facilitate bending the knees at 90 degrees or more.
-These chairs are reclinable.
-With the Graco chair, the large tray is removable, but a small snack tray remains, so this chair cannot be pulled up to the table.
-The Evenflow tray is fully removable.
-These chairs are easily collapsible/foldable and can be stored in a very small space.
-Max weight for these chairs is 40lbs.
+These traditional, high seatback chairs come with three- and five-point harness options and washable seat covers.
+These chairs feature very small, low footrests, which are difficult for an infant or small toddler to reach.
+The Evenflow is on wheels, which need to be carefully locked for safety.

 Quick, simple fold design